30+ Best Things to Do in Halifax, Nova Scotia

 Royal Nova Scotia International Tattoo

 Nope, we’re not talking ink here.
 The Royal Nova Scotia International Tattoo is a summertime show inspired by military tattoos given by military bands and display teams.
 This one is unique in that it also includes civilian performers and has a theatrical flair.
+The Tattoo blends military pomp with entertainment spectacles to create a truly unique show that has delighted audiences for over 40 years.

 Party on a Tall Ship